Graduate Course Descriptions

 Supervised school-based experience and related seminar for initial certification preparation.

-Capstone field experiences and completion of a comprehensive case study and program portfolio.
+Capstone field experiences and completion of a comprehensive teacher work sample.
 Candidates complete a minimum of 350 hours of supervised teaching of students with visual impairment.
-The program cumulative portfolio is completed, presented for committee review, and defended.
+The comprehensive teacher work sample is completed, presented for committee review, and defended.

 An overview of language and linguistics and their relationship to teaching and learning.
 Attention will be given to phonetics, phonology, morphology, syntax, and semantics as they relate to linguistic theory; to issues of language use; to questions of language in the social context, particularly in the K-12 classroom; and to issues of language acquisition and language learning.

 Principles and strategies for developing and implementing effective instruction for K-12 second language learners.
-Attention will be given to a variety of philosophies and models for teaching English to second language learners, variables affecting the learning of English by second language learners, and learning strategy research.
+Focus is given on a variety of philosophies and models for teaching English to second language learners, variables affecting the learning of English by second language learners, and learning strategy research.

 Theories of first and second language acquisition and literacy acquisition.
 Attention is given to strategies and techniques for guiding second language learners through the reading and writing process and for assessing progress in literacy acquisition.